sandroBeffa/rigolDM3052/README.md

 Example
 =======

-An example for this python module can be found in the getACCurrent.py file.
-This code samples the DC current.
+An example for this python module can be found in the getDCCurrent.py This code samples the DC current.